microsoft/Dynamics365Commerce.InStore/src/StoreCommerceSamples/PosExtensionSamples/Pos/Extend/Triggers/readme.md

   - Add Product ID 81212 to the cart, selecting any size.
   - Notice that after the cart line has been added, the Unit of Measure is updated to dozen and a new price is calculated.
 - **Cancelable Trigger**:
-  - Click *Set Quantiy* and notice the new dialog confirming if the user wants to continue.
+  - Click *Set Quantity* and notice the new dialog confirming if the user wants to continue.
     - Clicking *Yes* will continue the action flow as normal.
     - Clicking *No* will cancel the action flow.
 - **DataModification Trigger**: